okwolo/okwolo/README.md

   // blob: the blob to be added

 app.update();
-  // updates the app (when changes are not in state)
+  // updates the app (for use when changes are not represented in the state)

 app.undo();
   // undo last action (must be on state)